brain tumor explained

 of tissue in the brain or central spine that can disrupt proper brain function.

-There are more than 150 different brain tumors have been documented, but the two main groups of brain tumors are termed primary and metastatic.
+There are more than 150 different brain tumors to have been documented, but the two main groups of brain tumors are termed primary and metastatic.

 Doctors refer to a tumor based on where the tumor cells originated, and whether they are cancerous (malignant) or not (benign).